toverainc/willow-docs/docs/development.md

 ## Flash Willow to Your Device

-It's getting real now - plug the ESP32-S3-BOX in!
+It's getting real now - plug the ESP BOX in!

 ### Set Serial Port